Krezerenko/python-cheatsheet/README.md

 A fourth change a line back
 A third change instead of the first
-And a second change here too
+A sixth change instead of the second
 A fifth change after all previous

 ![Monty Python](web/image_888.jpeg)